bschalme/wsbooks/README.md

 				cronExpression: '0 25 6 1 * ?'
 			]
 		],
-		'EndOfScheduleJob': [ // Just something that triggers the email to go out.
+		'EndOfScheduleJob': [ // Just something that triggers an email to the administrator with all the log messages.
 			cronTriggers: [
 				cronExpression: '0 30 6 * * ?'
 			]